Don Kay – A Musical Celebration

 Don Kay was born on January 25th 1933 in Smithton, Tasmania.
 He was educated at Smithton Primary School, Launceston Church Grammar School and the University of Melbourne where he gained his music degree.
 He studied composition privately in London with Malcolm Williamson (1959-1964).

 He returned to Hobart in 1964 and since then, composed much music for professional individuals, ensembles, young performers, amateur groups, theatre, concert and public occasions.
 His compositions include two one-act operas, a major two-act opera (The Bushranger’s Lover), seven concertos, four symphonies, vocal, choral and chamber music, including six string quartets.
 His works have been performed Australia-wide and internationally.

 Works to have received special awards include: The Golden Crane (a one-act opera for young people’s theatre with libretto by Gwen Harwood); Tasmania Symphony – the Legend of Moinee (for cello and orchestra); and Dance Concertante (for string orchestra).

 In 1990 Don Kay was appointed a Member of the General Division of the Order of Australia for his service to the Arts, particularly in the field of composition.
 In 2003 he was awarded a Centenary Medal for an outstanding contribution to music, music education and composing in Tasmania.
 In 2010 he was awarded the Clive Lord Memorial Medal by the Royal Society of Tasmania.

 Festival of Voices is closely monitoring seating capacity updates regarding this venue.
-At this stage, the venue capacity is limited to 75%, with the potential for mandatory mask-wearing.
+This venue is approved to reach 100% capacity, wearing a face mask however is now mandatory.

 Hygiene and sanitation: